The Science Behind Neuroplasticity: How TMS Helps Rewire the Brain for Recovery

 Common insurance providers and TMS coverage

-Coverage policies vary by insurance plan.
+Coverage policies vary by insurance plan and provider.

 Private insurance

 Some private insurance plans may cover standard TMS therapy when specific diagnostic and treatment history requirements are met.

-Prior authorization is typically required, and coverage rules can vary even within the same insurance company.
+Prior authorization is typically required before treatment begins.
 Approval depends on how closely the proposed treatment aligns with the insurer’s established coverage criteria.

 Medicare and Medicaid

-Medicare may provide coverage for TMS therapy under certain circumstances when medical necessity requirements are met.
-Medicaid coverage varies by state and is often more limited.
+Medicare may cover TMS therapy under certain circumstances when medical necessity requirements are met.

 Why coverage varies by clinic and technology